NeoNoir40/NeoNoir40/README.md

 <h2 align="left">Hi 👋!
-My name is Wilberth Cahuich, and I'm a Full-Stack JavaScript Developer from [Your Location].
-Specialized in web and mobile application development using JavaScript technologies, including frontend and backend.</h2>
+My name is Wilberth Cahuich, and I'm a Full-Stack JavaScript Developer .
+Specialized in web and mobile application development using JavaScript technologies</h2>

 ###